awsdocs/amazon-sqs-developer-guide/doc_source/sqs-overview-of-managing-access.md

 To learn more about Amazon SQS policy syntax and descriptions, see [AWS IAM Policy Reference](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-For a table of all Amazon Simple Queue Service API actions and the resources that they apply to, see [Amazon SQS API Permissions: Actions and Resource Reference](sqs-api-permissions-reference.md)\.
+For a table of all Amazon Simple Queue Service actions and the resources that they apply to, see [Amazon SQS API Permissions: Actions and Resource Reference](sqs-api-permissions-reference.md)\.

 ## Specifying Conditions in a Policy<a name="sqs-specifying-conditions-in-policy"></a>